library(ggplot2)

 applies the Viridis color scale to a discrete variable mapped to the fill aesthetic.

-Use the data to create a plot and take a look at the colors set when you use scale_color_viridis_c()
+Use the data to create a map and take a look at the colors set when you use scale_fill_viridis_c()

 :